fabianlee/google-analytics-py3-page-growth-trend-report/README.md

-# Generates pagecount growth/trend report using Google Analytics Reporting API v4
+# Page growth/trend report from Google Analytics Reporting API v4 and UA View

 [Google Analytics](https://analytics.google.com/) makes it easy to view your page counts for an arbitrary date range, but what is more difficult is comparing these results to an older window of data to see: